 Check out some of the cool and cheap tours you could do in Sydney Opera House.

-Travel Jock Tip: If you love the history behind architectural wonders like this, join the free walking tour every day at 10.30am and 2.30pm.
+Travel Jock Tip: If you love the history behind architectural wonders like this, join the free walking tour every day at 10.30 am and 2.30 pm.
 It will be a 3-hour tour that will showcase the sights and what about it.
-Of course, you can meet new friends as you go on a group.
+Of course, you can meet new friends as you go to a group.

 Related Article: Looking for affordable accommodation?
 Check out our Ultimate List of Best Hostels in Australia